fa8sanger/NanoSeq_Paper_Code/README.md

 Contains... data.

 ### INDEL_CALLING
 Collection of Perl and R scripts to call indels in NanoSeq data.
-Instructions are provided in indelCalling_pipeline.sh Eventually this may be incorporated into the upstream processing pipeline (https://github.com/cancerit/NanoSeq)
+Instructions are provided within indelCalling_pipeline.sh Eventually indell calling will be incorporated into the upstream processing pipeline (https://github.com/cancerit/NanoSeq)

 ### FIGURE_1, FIGURE_2, FIGURE_3
 Contain the code to reproduce the three main figures in the manuscript and related analyses.